RWTH-EBC/AixOCAT/README.md

 ## Version

-AixOCAT is an ongoing research project, the current version is 0.0.1, which is still a pre-release.
+AixOCAT is an ongoing research project, the current version is 1.0.0, which is still a pre-release.

 ## How to use AixOCAT

 ### Dependencies

-Visual Studio?
+Visual Studio is required.

-### Installation
+### Installation Guide

-The best option to install AixOCAT is:

-## How to install the OSCAT library

 Library Installation in [TwinCAT 3](https://infosys.beckhoff.com/english.php?content=../content/1033/tcplclibs_overviewtc3/html/tcplclibs_intro.htm&id=7464068842448702627)

 Library Installation in [Codesys](https://help.codesys.com/webapp/_cds_struct_installing_libraries;product=codesys;version=3.5.12.0)

 If you actively develop AixOCAT you can clone this repository by using:

  `git clone [SSH-Key/Https]`

-and then run:

 ### How to contribute to the development of AixOCAT
 You are invited to contribute to the development of AixOCAT.
 You may report any issues by using the